Weed Alert: Hygrophila

 Hygrophila (Hygrophila costata)

-Hygrophila (Hygrophila costata) is an invasive and noxious aquatic weed in NSW.
-Hygrophila grows easily in shallow water, forming mats of dense growth around the margins of freshwater lakes, rivers and watercourses where it can dominate and out-compete other vegetation.
+Hygrophila is a highly invasive aquatic weed.
+It grows up to 1.5 m high in shallow water, forming mats of dense growth around the margins of freshwater lakes, rivers and watercourses where it can dominate and out-compete other vegetation.
 It grows all year round but most rapidly during the warmer months.

 Dense infestations are likely to displace native flora and fauna by destroying their natural habitat.
 Hygrophila can also interfere with recreational activities such as boating and access to the water’s edge.

-Hygrophila is native to the Americas extending from southern Mexico to Argentina and has naturalised in many tropical and subtropical areas around the world.
+Hygrophila is native to the Americas from southern Mexico to Argentina, and has naturalised in many tropical and subtropical areas around the world.

-Leaves and StemsHygrophila is a mat-forming herb growing up to 1.5 m high.
-It has hairy leaves up to 18 cm long and 3 cm wide that arise in opposite pairs and taper to the base.
+- Leaves are hairy, up to 18 cm long and 3 cm wide, in opposite pairs and tapering at their base.
 They have prominent veins and a distinct midrib.